Ryo-N7/Ryo-N7.github.io/_posts/2017-09-30-thrice-part-1.md

 Joy plots!
 ----------

-Joy plots engulfed the data science/visualization community during the past summer.
-First popularized in a post by Henrik Lindberg on ["peak times for sports and leisure"](https://www.reddit.com/r/dataisbeautiful/comments/6m0wo7/peak_time_for_sports_and_leisure_oc/), joyplots are useful for visualizing changes in distribution over time or space and was made to be an alternative to heatmaps.
+**Joy plots** engulfed the data science/visualization community during the past summer.
+First popularized in a post by Henrik Lindberg on ["peak times for sports and leisure"](https://www.reddit.com/r/dataisbeautiful/comments/6m0wo7/peak_time_for_sports_and_leisure_oc/), joy plots are useful for visualizing changes in distribution over time or space and was made to be an alternative to heat maps.
 Amidst much debate on the various advantages and disadvantages of this visualization method all across social media, Claus Wilke released the [ggjoy](https://cran.r-project.org/web/packages/ggjoy/vignettes/introduction.html) package that allows you to easily make joy plots on top of the existing `ggplot2` package.

 I finally have a chance to put this to practice with my own data so let's try it out here!